 Ask your veterinarian for advice on healthcare and prevention and be sure to seek medical advice if you think your dog is ill or hurt.
-The AKC Pet Healthcare Plan can help with the cost of providing quality healthcare throughout your dog’s life.
+AKC Pet Insurance can help with the cost of providing quality healthcare throughout your dog’s life.

 Signs of Good Health

 Healthy skin is flexible and smooth, without scabs, growths, white flakes, or red areas.
 It ranges in color from pale pink to brown or black depending on the breed.
 Spotted skin is normal, whether the dog has a spotted or solid coat.
 Check your dog for fleas, ticks, lice, or other external parasites.
 To do this, blow gently on your dog’s stomach or brush hair backward in a few places to see if any small specks scurry away or if ticks are clinging to the skin.
 Black “dirt” on your dog’s skin or bedding may be a sign of flea droppings.

 A healthy coat, whether short or long, is glossy and pliable, without dandruff, bald spots, or excessive oiliness.